Snowflake

 -

-Select Catalog and select the catalog to import to, then click Next.
+Select Catalog, choose the catalog to import, and click Next.

 -